Collaboration Challenges in Building ML-Enabled Systems: Communication, Documentation, Engineering, and Process: Diversity of Org. Structures

 \section{Diversity of Org.
 Structures}

-Throughout our interviews, we found that the number and type of teams that participate in ML-enabled system development differs widely, as do their composition and responsibilities, power dynamics, and the formality of their collaborations.
-To illustrate these differences, we provide simplified descriptions of teams found in two organizations in Fig.~\ref{fig:orgstructure}.
+Throughout our interviews, we found that the number and type of teams that participate in ML-enabled system development differs widely, as do their composition and responsibilities, power dynamics, and the formality of their collaborations, in line with findings by Aho et al. \cite{aho}.
+To illustrate these differences, we provide simplified descriptions of teams found in two organizations in Figure~\ref{fig:orgstructure}.
 We show teams and their members, as well as the artifacts for which they are \emph{responsible}, such as, who develops the \emph{model}, who builds a repeatable \emph{pipeline}, who operates the model (\emph{inference}), who is responsible for or owns the \emph{data}, and who is responsible for the final \emph{product}.
 A team often has multiple responsibilities and interfaces with other teams at multiple collaboration points.
 Where unambiguous, we refer to teams by their primary responsibility as \emph{product team} or \emph{model team}.

-Organization 3 (Fig.~\ref{fig:orgstructure}, top) develops an ML-enabled system for a government client.
-The product (health domain), including an ML model and non-ML components, is developed by a single 8-person team.
+Organization 3 (Figure~\ref{fig:orgstructure}, top) develops an ML-enabled system for a government client.
+The product (health domain), including an ML model and multiple non-ML components, is developed by a single 8-person team.
 The team focuses on training a model first, before building a product around it.
 Software engineering and data science tasks are distributed within the team, where members cluster into groups with different responsibilities and roughly equal negotiation power.
 A single data scientist is part of this team, though they feel somewhat isolated.
 Data is sourced from public sources.
 The relationship between the client and development team is somewhat distant and formal.
 The product is delivered as a service, but the team only receives feedback when things go wrong.